 Lemon balm (Melissa officinalis) is an aromatic herb in the mint family that is considered a nervine because it calms and rejuvenates the nervous system.
 You’ll see lemon balm used in herbal teas, herbal formulas, and supplements.

 Lemon balm benefits include supporting digestion, easing anxiety, and promoting sleep.
-As a sleep aid, lemon balm (and its active constituent rosmarinic acid) acts on the GABA system in the body to improve sleep quality.
+As a sleep aid, lemon balm (and its active constituent rosmarinic acid) acts on the GABA system14 in the body to improve sleep quality.

 Lemon balm is a gentle option.
 Try lemon balm for sleep as an herbal tea enjoyed before bed or as a supplement.
 Look for lemon balm with a standardized 3% extract of rosmarinic acid.
 The starting dose is 100mg.